jontraum/ZilGmor/README.md

 - Sefaria's text layout has H U M O N G O U S margins which make inefficent use of small screens.
 ZilGmor uses the limited space more effectively to display more text at at a time
 - Sefaria loads rather slowly, not only when initializing the app, but also when loading a book

+## ZilGmor?
+What does that even mean?
+The name comes from a [famous story from the Talmud](https://www.sefaria.org/Shabbat.31a.6?lang=bi&with=all&lang2=en) in which a gentile makes a request to be converted to Judaism on the condition that he be taught the entire Torah while he stands on one foot.
+The great sage Hillel told him "That which is hateful to you do not do to another; that is the entire Torah, and the rest is its interpretation.
+Go study."
+In the original Aramaic, that last bit "Go Study" is "Zil Gmor".